intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 * `nbFilter`: Number of convolution filters to use.
 * `nbRow`: Number of rows in the convolution kernel.
 * `nbCol`: Number of columns in the convolution kernel.
 * `init`: String representation of the initialization method for the weights of the layer.
 See [here](initialization/#available-initialization-methods) for available initialization strings.
-Default is "glorot_uniform".
+Default is 'glorot_uniform'.
 * `activation`: String representation of the activation function to use.
 See [here](activation/#available-activations) for available activation strings.
 Default is null.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
 * `subsample`: Length 2 corresponding to the step of the convolution in the height and width dimension.
 Also called strides elsewhere.
 Default is (1, 1).
 * `depthMultiplier`: How many output channel to use per input channel for the depthwise convolution step.
 Integer.
 Default is 1.
 * `dimOrdering`: Format of input data.
 Either 'th' (Channel First) or 'tf' (Channel Last).
 Default is 'th'.
-* `depthwiseRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the depthwise weights matrices.
+* `depthwiseRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the depthwise weights matrices.
 Default is null.
-* `pointwiseRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the pointwise weights matrices.
+* `pointwiseRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), applied to the pointwise weights matrices.
 Default is null.
-* `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
+* `bRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.